GhostWording/PublicDocumentation/API/Sections/messaging.md

-__This is a pre-release documentation to open discussion on interfaces, nothing is functional actually__

 # APIS for Messaging

 these apis provide interfaces for users to send message cards (text+image) to other users and other related actions.